Madeleine Mitchell: Teaching

-Mitchell has been a professor at the Royal College of Music since 1994 and was a member of the RCM Council, elected by the professors 2013-16.
+Mitchell has been a professor at the Royal College of Music since 1994 and was a member of the RCM Council, elected by the professors 2013–16.
 Mitchell's students have won the Making Music prize and Park Lane Young Artists' Awards.
-Mitchell instigated Performance Seminars as the Graduate Pathway Leader for Solo/Ensemble students 2000-2011.
-She has frequently chaired examination panels, mentors students in the Centre for Performance Science and was invited to act as consultant for the major EU-funded TELMI project 2016-19.
+Mitchell instigated Performance Seminars as the Graduate Pathway Leader for Solo/Ensemble students 2000–2011.
+She has frequently chaired examination panels, mentors students in the Centre for Performance Science and was invited to act as consultant for the major EU-funded TELMI project 2016–19.

 Red Violin Festival

 Mitchell is the Artistic Director of the Red Violin which has taken place in 1997 and 2007 in Cardiff.
 The eclectic international festival celebrates the fiddle across the arts, the title inspired by Le Violin Rouge paintings and covers "all things violin, including classical, fiddling, Indian and jazz use of the instrument" and was enthusiastically received by the media.
 Mitchell interviewed the Festival's Founder Patron, Lord Menuhin in 1997 for the BBC.

 The October 2007 Red Violin festival included two world premieres performances by Mitchell with percussion group Ensemble Bash and the launch of her CD 'Violin Songs' featuring Elizabeth Watts. as well as showing of the Red Violin film.

+Since 2019, a new board was formed with Nicholas Snowman OBE, Michael Beverley DL (chair) and Stephen Barter to plan another festival throughout Leeds in October 2024.